Invzblio/SerialToWifi/README.md

     #define Serial serialToWifi
 #endif

+void setup()
+{
+    Serial.begin(115200);
+    Serial.println("Starting");

+}
 ```

 # Options
-Options for the SerialToWifi object are:
+Options for the SerialToWifi object are:<br>
-<b>TIMESTAMP</b> : Will display a timestamp at the beginning of each line similar to the one in the Arduino console.
-This option is disabled by default.
+<b>TIMESTAMP</b> : Displays a timestamp at the beginning of each line similar to the one in the Arduino console.
+This option is disabled by default.<br>
-NO_RECONNECT : By default, the library will attempt to connect to the TCP console on each call to a Serial function.
-If the console is not reacheable, this will add delays to your program's excecution.
+<b>NO_RECONNECT</b> : By default, the library will attempt to connect to the TCP console on each call to a Serial function.
+If the console is not reacheable, this can add significant delays to your program's excecution.
 Using the NO_RECONNECT option will stop this behavior and disable the sending of information if the console is not reachable.
-To restart debug outputs to the console, a reset of the device will be required.
+To restart debug outputs to the TCP console, a reset of the device is required.<br>